 You and your children deserve committed, vigorous representation from an attorney who truly cares.
 The Law Office of Heath L. Baker is dedicated to finding the best solution for you and your family, and you can count on family attorney Heath Baker to diligently prepare your case to win.

 If you have questions about the adoption process or are ready to get the process started, trust The Law Office of Heath L. Baker.
-Mr. Baker represents clients in all Riverside and San Bernardino courts, as well as select locations in San Diego and Orange County.
-Call (951) 222-2228 or contact us online to schedule a free consultation.
+Mr. Baker represents clients in all Palm Desert, Riverside and San Bernardino courts, as well as select locations in San Diego and Orange County.
+Call (760) 660-6090 or contact us online to schedule a free consultation.